Sylius/Sylius/bundles/general/overriding_controllers.rst

 Overriding Controllers
 ======================

-All Sylius bundles are using :doc:`SyliusResourceBundle </bundles/SyliusResourceBundle/index>`.
+All Sylius bundles are using :doc:`SyliusResourceBundle </bundles/SyliusResourceBundle/index>` as a foundation for database storage.

 Extending base Controller
 -------------------------